akka/akka/akka-docs/src/main/paradox/general/actor-systems.md

 Like in an economic organization, actors naturally form hierarchies.
 One actor, which is to oversee a certain function in the program might want to split up its task into smaller, more manageable pieces.
-For this purpose it starts child actors which it supervises.
+For this purpose, it starts child actors which it supervises.
 While the details of supervision are explained
 @ref:[here](supervision.md), we shall concentrate on the underlying concepts in this section.
 The only prerequisite is to know that each actor has exactly one